This article has links to products and services we love, which we may make commission from.

 - Which trek did I prefer, Colca Canyon or Lares Trek to Machu Picchu?
 Find out here: Colca Canyon Essential Guide and Colca Canyon Packing Guide

 Another overnighter to the cobbled streets of Cusco.
-Many travellers get sucked in by Cusco’s beauty and the simplicity of the city.
+Many travellers get sucked in by Cusco’s beauty and simplicity.

-This is where you will begin the trek to Machu Picchu (Inca, Salkatanky, Lares or Jungle Trek – anywhere from £199 – £332 + /$300 – $500 +).
 It is vital that you spend some time acclimatising before you begin your trek or you run the risk of suffering from altitude sickness.
-It is also advised that you select a travel insurer which allows you to climb to the heights stipulated in your trek guidelines (for example, the Lares Trek reaches highs of 4650m /15255ft above sea level).
-We shopped with True Traveller because of their coverage.
+It is also advised that you select a travel insurer which allows you to climb to the heights stipulated in your trek guidelines (for example, the Lares Trek reaches highs of 4650m15255ft above sea level).

-Hiking not your thing?
-The train to Machu Picchu leaves and returns to Cusco (£33 / £78 – $50 / 120 one way).
+Hiking, not your thing?
+The train to Machu Picchu leaves and returns to Cusco.
 Do stop in the archaeological site town of Ollantaytambo, if you have time!
 Machu Picchu is not the only day trip.

 - Recommended nights: With trek – 7 days + / without trek 3 days +